magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-44533-discount-incorrectly-applied-to-bundle-child-product.md

 ## Issue

-Discount is incorrectly applied to a bundle child product.
+Discount is incorrectly applied to a bundled child product.

 <ins>Steps to reproduce</ins>: